kneehit/SMS_Spam_Filter/SMS_Spam.md

 ===============

 1. SVM model or Random Forest model can be used to filter spam as they both perform equally good.
-2. If processing time is a constraint, logistic regression or SVM model can be used instead of random forest model
+2. If processing time is a constraint, logistic regression or SVM model can be used instead of random forest model.
 3. KNN model was not evaluated as our dataset is of high dimension.